PressCrew/infinity/dashboard/docs/config_style.md

 In the above example, the `sliders` stylesheet would only be enqueued if the `is_front_page()` function returns true, and the page-sidebar stylesheet would only be enqueued if the `is_page()` function returns true.

-All style conditions are evaluated on the `template_redirect` and `admin_init` actions at priority 10.
-This is hard coded in Infinity and cannot be changed via any configuration settings.

 ### Cross-Referencing Handles